-- Faculty, staff, and coaches are prohibited from "friending, following, accepting", etc. all current students via social media. - If public social network or internet-based classrooms are used for classroom activities or club/programs, they will be monitored by the adult sponsoring the site.
+- Faculty/staff members will exercise good judgment when communicating with students via social media, including the use of appropriate language and visual images.
+Proper online behavior will be modeled by the faculty/staff member with special care to personal account privacy settings. - If public social network or internet-based classrooms are used for classroom activities or club/programs, they will be monitored by the adult sponsoring the site.
 Monitoring will include, but not be limited to, the use of appropriate language and visual images, absence of cyber bullying and adherence to academic purpose and U.E. copyright laws.

-Bring Your Own Device (BYOD implementation 2019-20)
+Bring Your Own Device (BYOD implementation 2017-18)